-- For the User defined option select the input format as an Acoustic impedance Z{ac} (SI unit: kg/m4·s) or an Impedance Z (SI unit: Pa·s/m).
-If the electroacoustic representation is used for the two-port enter the Electric impedance Z (SI unit: Ω). - The RCL and Waveguide end impedance options have the same options as the Impedance boundary condition.
+- For the User defined option select the input format as an Acoustic impedance $Z{ac}$ (SI unit: kg/m·s) or an Impedance Z (SI unit: Pa·s/m).
+If the electroacoustic representation is used for the two-port enter the Electric impedance Z (SI unit: $\Omega$ ). - The RCL and Waveguide end impedance options have the same options as the Impedance boundary condition.